indiqusdocs/stpi/docs/Guide/AccountCentre/Organisation-AccountProfile.md

 ---
 # Organisation/Account Profile

 Using the **Profile** section, you can manage your organisation account profile on Ananta Cloud.

-The profile management section can be accessed from Account Centre from the top helper bar by clicking on the organisation.
-Account profiles include the following:
+To access the profile section, navigate to **Account Centre > Account** , and click the **Profile** tab.

+Provide the following information in the form:

 1. **Basic Details**: These are the basic demographic details of your organisation.
 All editable fields can be updated at any time.
 2. **Billing Information**: These are the billing details for your organisation, viz., billing address, taxation ID, etc.